ICJIA/icjia-gata-next-2020/src/markdown/funding/2020-r3-assessment-planning.md

 Organizations or collaboratives will develop a clear, well-defined process to assess and identify which of the R3 Program Priorities will be addressed in their communities.
 A final plan should include participation of community residents and stakeholders; require a unified vision and approach; utilize data and local experience and knowledge to define the community’s needs; and create concrete goals, objectives and performance measures to track progress of the program.
 The plan also may be used to apply for future funding, and, therefore, should not be directed toward a specific funding source.

-Refer to the NOFO for ALL Program Requirements.
+Please refer to the NOFO for all Program Requirements.

 ## Eligibility Information